codingknite/codingknite/README.md

 ## **Hey, I'm Joel!** 👋

-Am a JavaScript Developer working with React, Node and TypeScript.
-My current focus is on the FrontEnd although I've also worked on the BackEnd.
+I'm a JavaScript Developer working with React, Node and TypeScript.
 I enjoy writing articles and contributing to open source projects.
 I also love catching up with other developers.
 Feel free to reach out on [Twitter](https://twitter.com/codingknite).
 My DMs are open.

 - 🌱 Learning GraphQL
 - 🔭 Working on open source projects
 - 👯 Open to collaborate on projects
-- 💬 Feel free to reach out if you need help with React and JavaScript
 - 📫 Reach me at [**joel@verto.exchange**](joel@verto.exchange) OR [**LinkedIn**](https://linkedin.com/in/joelmugalu)